 Entrance Dates Fall, Spring, Summer

 Length of Program 5 Terms

-Credit Hours Required for Graduation 58
+Credit Hours Required for Graduation

 Purpose: The Automotive Technology diploma program prepares students for careers in the automotive service and repair profession.
 Learning opportunities enable students to develop academic, technical, and professional knowledge and skills required for job acquisition, retention, and advancement.
 The program emphasizes a combination of automotive mechanics theory and practical application necessary for successful employment.
-Program graduates receive an Automotive Technology diploma that qualifies them as automotive technicians.
+Program graduates receive an Automotive Technology diploma that qualifies them as an entry level automotive technician.
+Upon completion of this diploma, graduate will also receive an Auto Electrical/Electronic Systems Technician certificate and an Auto Transmission/Transaxle Technician Specialist certificate.